Paula Marincola

-Paula Marincola is executive director of the Pew Center for Arts & Heritage in Philadelphia, Pennsylvania and is a contemporary art curator and critic.
+Paula Marincola was executive director of the Pew Center for Arts & Heritage in Philadelphia, Pennsylvania from 2008 to 2025 and is a contemporary art curator and critic.
 She was named one of the city's most influential and innovative people by Philadelphia Magazine (in 2014 and 2016, respectively).
 Marincola was awarded an honorary degree from Drexel University in 2018 as “a leader in the arts for more than three decades, playing a major role in shaping and fostering Greater Philadelphia’s vibrant arts and culture community.”

 Education and early career

 Marincola was born in Philadelphia and is a Phi Beta Kappa graduate in art history of Syracuse University.
 From 1979 to 1985, she was a curator at the Institute of Contemporary Art, University of Pennsylvania, organizing Photography: Made in Philadelphia (1980–81), Street Sights (1981), Red Grooms’s Philadelphia Cornucopia and other Sculpto-pictoramas (1982), and Image Scavengers with Douglas Crimp (1982), among other exhibitions.
 She was a contributing critic to Artforum in the 1980s.
 From 1988 to 1997, Marincola was director of the Beaver College Art Gallery (now Arcadia University Art Gallery), where she organized solo exhibitions for Felix Gonzalez-Torres, Mary Heilmann, Tom Nozkowski, Glenn Ligon and Gary Simmons, Yukinori Yanagi, Richard Prince, Kenneth Price, Fred Wilson, and Jennifer Bolande, among other artists.
 Drexel University presented Marincola with the degree of Doctor of Humane Letters, honoris causa, in 2018.
 She addressed the graduates of Westphal College of Media Arts & Design at a June 2018 commencement event.